Vesque Sisters

 Marthe and Juliette were drawn together by the premature death of their father in 1895, when they were only sixteen and fourteen years old.
 Both became professional artists, and for 24 years hand-painted floral decorations on china at the Manufacture nationale de Sèvres, the leading French manufacturer.
 They left when its style became too modern for their taste and found work at the Muséum national d'Histoire naturelle, depicting natural history specimens, especially those that were entomological.
-Their illustrations were also used in botany books, a number of their plates being included in Larousse Encyclopedia.
+Their illustrations were also used in botany books, a number of their plates being included in the Larousse Encyclopedia.
 Their work was often signed jointly as 'M.J.V.' or 'M.J.
 Vesque' as seen in their illustrations for "Flore de Madagascar et des Comores".

 In their spare time they were to be found at the circus or music-hall, busily recording the acts, engaging the circus staff in conversation, and adding impressions to their journal.
 They steadfastly refused to sell their paintings, but presented some to favoured friends, such as journalists and circus historians, who were equally addicted to the world of circus.
 Before her death in 1949, Marthe Vesque elicited a promise from her sister to never dispose of their work.
 However, a few years before her own death, Juliette started donating it piecemeal to the Musée national des Arts et Traditions Populaires, founded by the circus enthusiast, Georges-Henri Rivière.

 Juliette ceased her circus sketches after Marthe's death, but contributed articles to the circus magazine, Le Cirque dans l’Univers.
 By then she was widely regarded as an authority on the circus world.
 After Juliette's death the remainder of the collection of some 8 000 drawings, including the sisters' journal, found their way to the Musée national des Arts et Traditions Populaires by 1968.